Why Is My Cat Peeing Blood?

 min read

-If you have ever seen your cat peeing blood, you know just how alarming it can be.
+If you’ve ever seen your cat peeing blood, you know just how alarming it can be.
 While it isn't something one ever wishes to witness, blood in cat urine is actually quite common.
-Haematuria, the scientific name for having blood in the urine, can be caused by problems in the urinary tract or even disease processes elsewhere in the body that can affect the urinary tract or kidneys.
+Haematuria, the scientific name for blood in the urine, can be caused by problems in the urinary tract or even disease processes elsewhere in the body that can affect the urinary tract or kidneys.

 While haematuria may be as obvious as blood or blood clots in the urine, it may not always be so visible.
-Most instances of haematuria are actually diagnosed at the microscopic level on what appears to be normal-coloured urine; in these cases, there's only a small amount of blood.
-Haematuria may cause urine to turn pink or red.
+Most instances of blood in cat urine are actually diagnosed at the microscopic level in what appears to be normal-coloured urine; in these cases, there's only a small amount of blood.
+Haematuria may also cause urine to turn pink or red.

-• Increased drinking
+• Increased drinking.

-• Increased urination
+• Increased urination.

-• Straining to urinate
+• Straining to urinate.

-• Vocalising when in the litter tray
+• Vocalising when in the litter tray.

-• Going in and out of the litter tray repeatedly
+• Going in and out of the litter tray repeatedly.

-• Urinary accidents outside of the litter tray
+• Urinary accidents outside of the litter tray.

-• Inability to urinate altogether (a medical emergency)
+• Inability to urinate altogether (a medical emergency).

-• Bruising on the skin in the form of obvious bruises or small dots
+• Bruising on the skin in the form of obvious bruises or small dots.

 Cat using toilet, cat in litter box, for pooping or urinate, pooping in clean sand toilet.
 A cat looking at her own poop in the blue litter box.
 Cat at home.

-Causes of Blood in Urine
+Causes of blood in urine

 Some causes of blood in the urine are much more common than others.
-The most common is something called Feline Idiopathic Cystitis or FIC.
-Lots of vets now refer to this more simply as ‘stress cystitis’ because it’s usually seen in cats that aren’t entirely relaxed in their home environment.
-We’ll talk about that more later.
-Another common cause is crystals or stones in the bladder or kidneys.
-These are commonly related to FIC and sometimes due to other problems in the body such as kidney disease or, rarely in cats, urinary infections.
+The most common is something called Feline Idiopathic Cystitis (FIC).
+Lots of vets now refer to this more simply as ‘stress cystitis’ because it’s usually seen in cats that aren’t entirely relaxed in their home environment (we’ll talk more about that later).

-In order to treat your cat as effectively as possible your vet will need to find out the exact cause of the blood in the urine or other signs your cat may have.
-This usually means getting a urine sample to check the pH, how concentrated the urine is and whether there are crystals or any infection present.
+In order to treat your cat as effectively as possible, your vet will need to find out the exact cause of the blood in the urine or other signs your cat may have.
+This usually means getting a urine sample to check the pH, how concentrated the urine is, and whether there are crystals or any infection present.
 They might also want to take a blood sample to make sure there are no major problems such as kidney disease.
 They will also need to know exactly how your cat lives because cats kept indoors and cats that live with other cats are much more likely to have stress cystitis than single cats with access to the outside.
 They’ll also want to know what your cat normally eats, as food is an important option for treating these issues.

-Treating FLUTD and blood in the urine.
+Treating FLUTD and blood in the urine

 Water intake is very important for all cats with urinary issues.
 Cats evolved from desert-living relatives and tend to have naturally very concentrated urine.
 This makes crystals and stones more likely to form.
-Ensuring they drink plenty helps flush the system and make recurrence less likely.
+Ensuring they drink plenty of water helps to flush the system and make recurrence less likely.
 Many cats only eat dry food, and this is fine, but wet food is an easy way to increase water intake if you haven’t tried it.
-Whether you feed wet or dry food, it’s also important to have plenty of fresh water in multiple places round the house.
-This means your cat(s) never have to go far to get a drink.
-Some cats also love to drink running water and cat fountains can really help.

-• Make sure there are plenty of high hiding places for all your cats.
+• Making sure there are plenty of high hiding places for all your cats.
 Putting shelves or furniture in corridors can also give cats opportunities to avoid other cats they don’t like very much!

 While cats with FLUTD are common, if you ever notice a cat peeing blood, never make assumptions.
 Always seek veterinary care first to rule out treatable diseases, and remember that the inability to urinate is a life-threatening medical emergency.